-This lesson will present the theory of Keynesian economics, its origination and development.
-It will also connect Keynesian economics with other economic concepts.
+This lesson presents the theory of Keynesian economics, its origination and development.
+It also connects Keynesian economics with other economic concepts.

 Most of us have to work for a living and that means we must participate in the labor market.
 In this lesson, you'll learn about what the labor market is, as well as the theory behind it.

 42. Laissez Faire Economics: Definition & Examples

 Find out what 'laissez faire' means and why so many people feel strongly in this economic belief.
 Learn why the approach seems to come and go through history and where it got its origins.

 This lesson explains the law of supply.
 We will discuss the connection between the law of supply and pricing and cover several examples to further explain the law of supply in action.

 In this lesson, we will learn about legal monopolies.
 We will define the term, look at contributing factors, and apply the term to a real-life example.
 This will be followed by a summary and a quiz.

 45. LM Curve in Macroeconomics: Definition & Equation

 In macroeconomics, the LM curve is the liquidity preference and money supply curve, and it shows the relationship between real output and interest rates.
 In this lesson, we'll further explore this important tool and its equation.

 When customers want something and businesses have what they want, you could say that supply and demand is equal.
 In this lesson, we'll learn why this happens and what factors contribute to that state of equilibrium.